sockjs/sockjs-node/README.md

 Deployment and load balancing
 -----------------------------

-There are two issues that needs to be considered when planning a non-trivial SockJS-node deployment: WebSocket-compatible load balancer and sticky sessions (aka session affinity).
+There are two issues that need to be considered when planning a non-trivial SockJS-node deployment: WebSocket-compatible load balancer and sticky sessions (aka session affinity).